markt-de/puppet-galera/REFERENCE.md

 Data type: `Boolean`

-Specifies wether the Arbitrator service should be enabled.
+Specifies whether the Arbitrator service should be enabled.
 Expects that `$arbitrator` is also set to `true`.
 Default: `true`